pravega/bookkeeper-operator/doc/rollback-cluster.md

-# Pravega Cluster Rollback
+# Bookkeeper Cluster Rollback

-This document details how manual rollback can be triggered after a Pravega cluster upgrade fails.
+This document details how manual rollback can be triggered after a Bookkeeper cluster upgrade fails.
 Note that a rollback can be triggered only on Upgrade Failure.

 ## Upgrade Failure